 The white cloud minnows are tropical fish that are small in size with dart-shaped bodies and pointed snouts.
 The bodies of these freshwater fish are slim and streamlined with their dorsal fin and ventral fins; triangular and pointing towards their bodies’ back.
 The upper part of the body is wider than the lower part, i.e., the tail with a soft-pointed snout.

 The triangular ventral and dorsal fin showcases hues of red and white on the edges.
 However, there are a few parts of the fin that are entirely transparent.

-The dominant color on white cloud minnows is soft brown that looks like a glistering bronze with a few hints of green here and there.
+The dominant color on white cloud minnows is soft brown which looks like a glistering bronze with a few hints of green here and there.
 The central part of their body possesses a horizontal line that follows the lateral line.
 This horizontal stripe is pink or white in color.

 There are two major varieties of white cloud mountain minnows.

-Meteor Minnow or The Long Finned White Cloud Minnow
+Meteor Minnow or The Long Finned Variety